Automated storage and retrieval system: Description

 inventory levels, more accurate tracking of inventory, and space savings.
 Items are often stored more densely than in systems where items are stored and retrieved manually.

-Within the storage, items can be placed on trays or hang from bars, which are attached to chains/drives in order to move up and down.
-The equipment required for an AS/RS include a storage & retrieval machine (SRM) that is used for rapid storage and retrieval of material.
-SRMs are used to move loads vertically or horizontally, and can also move laterally to place objects in the correct storage location.

-The trend towards Just In Time production often requires sub-pallet level availability of production inputs, and AS/RS is a much faster way of organizing the storage of smaller items next to production lines.
+Industry categorization

 The Material Handling Institute of America (MHIA), the non-profit trade association for the material handling world, and its members have categorised AS/RS into two primary segments: Fixed Aisle and Carousels/Vertical Lift Modules (VLMs).
 Both sets of technologies provide automated storage and retrieval for parts and items, but use different technologies.
 Each technology has its unique set of benefits and disadvantages.
 Fixed Aisle systems are characteristically larger systems whereas carousels and Vertical Lift Modules are used individually or grouped, but in small to medium-sized applications.

+Engineering solutions

+Within the storage, items can be placed on trays or hang from bars, which are attached to chains/drives in order to move up and down.
+The equipment required for an AS/RS include a storage & retrieval machine (SRM) that is used for rapid storage and retrieval of material.
+SRMs are used to move loads vertically or horizontally, and can also move laterally to place objects in the correct storage location.
+Many companies (BrightPick, Exotec, Hai Robotics) develop robotics designed to work in the most agile manner in a warehouse environment.
+There is no dominating engineering model in the industry, but rather case-by-case solutions to optimize "throughput, speed, inventory availability for all orders, storage capabilities and accessibility".

+Fixed-aisle AS/RS machine

-A fixed-aisle AS/R machine (stacker crane) is one of two main designs: single-masted or double masted.
+A fixed-aisle AS/RS machine (stacker crane) is one of two main designs: single-masted or double masted.
 Most are supported on a track and ceiling guided at the top by guide rails or channels to ensure accurate vertical alignment, although some are suspended from the ceiling.
 The 'shuttles' that make up the system travel between fixed storage shelves to deposit or retrieve a requested load (ranging from a single book in a library system to a several ton pallet of goods in a warehouse system).
 The entire unit moves horizontally within an aisle, while the shuttles are able to elevate up to the necessary height to reach the load, and can extend and retract to store or retrieve loads that are several positions deep in the shelving.
 A semi-automated system can be achieved by utilizing only specialized shuttles within an existing rack system.